docpad-archive/documentation/01-start/05-faq.html.md

 ## How can I use environment variables in DocPad?

-All environment variables are automatically available in node applications through [`process.env`](http://nodejs.org/api/process.html#process_process_env).
+All environment variables are automatically available in Node applications through [`process.env`](http://nodejs.org/api/process.html#process_process_env).
 DocPad also loads varibles from a special [environment file](/docpad/config#environment-configuration-file).
 To quickly override existing environment variables for a single invocation of DocPad, specify it on the command line before the `docpad` command:
 ```
 $ API_URL=localhost:1234 docpad run
 ```